Chatter Back End

 with a REST API client

-To test HTTP POST graphically, we could use a REST API client such as Insomnia
+To test HTTP POST graphically, you could use a REST API client such as Postman, Insomnia

-, or, if you use VSCode, Thunder Client
+, or, if you use VSCode, the Thunder Client

 extension.